Ev1dentSnow/Artemis/README.md

 ## About
 This is the client side desktop application of my Artemis School Management System which I created for my 2021 Matric IT PAT.
 The backend it interacts with is a REST API written in the Django REST Framework for Python (a framework for Django).
-It can be found here [link placeholder]
+It can be found [here](https://github.com/Ev1dentSnow/artemis-api)

 This is my first "big" project, so don't expect much from it.
 You may come across be some horrendous programming practices and other ugly things if you chose to take a look at the source code